LadyAelita/5e-n1300/en_US/Pages/Rules/Classes/Warlock.md

 ### Far Wanderer (10th level)

-You no longer need to breathe, and you gain resistance to fire damage and cold damage.
+You no longer need to breathe, and you gain **resistance** to **fire** damage and **cold** damage.

 ### Astral Sequestration (18th level)

-You gain the ability to sequester yourself and your allies on the Astral Plane.
+*You gain the ability to sequester yourself and your allies on the Ethereal Plane.*

-By performing a special ritual over the course of 1 minute, you shift yourself and up to ten willing creatures you can see to the Astral Plane.
-You and those creatures gain the benefits of a short rest while sequestered on the Astral Plane.
-You then return to the spaces you all occupied when you used this ability, with no time having passed in the world.
+**Once per day**, by performing a special **ritual** over the course of **1 minute**, you shift **yourself** and **up to ten willing creatures** you can see to the Ethereal Plane.
+You and those creatures gain the **benefits of a long rest**, other than refreshing this feature's cooldown, while sequestered.
+You then return to the spaces you all occupied when you used this ability, with **no time having passed** in the world.

-During this short rest, you and the creatures you sequester can make use of any options available during a rest that affect only you and the creatures you sequester.
+During this long rest, you and the creatures you sequester can make use of any options available during a rest that affect only you and the creatures you sequester.

-Once you use this ability, you cannot use it again until you complete a long rest.

 ## Otherworldly Patron: The Undying